mozilla/bug-handling/policy/triage-bugzilla.md

 ### Regressions

-_A regression is a code change that degrades existing functionality or performance for the user._
+_A regression is a code change that degrades existing functionality or performance._

 #### Is a regression

 * Facebook homepage does not render
 * Image elements do not appear in the DOM tree
 * CSS Grid rules are not recognized
+* A new crash
+* Memory usage increased while typing in awesomebar

 #### Is not a regression

 * A website dependent on an unimplented part of the CSS specification does not render as intended
 * Firefox implements a feature differently than the user expects it to
 * The reporter is requesting a new feature
+* Refactoring code
+* A bug that is not dependent on a code change in Firefox [but from external factors](https://bugzilla.mozilla.org/describecomponents.cgi?product=External%20Software%20Affecting%20Firefox) (e.g. a new crash caused by a Windows update, or a change in anti-virus software)

 #### Handling regressions